bspfsystems/BungeeIPC/USAGE.md

 ### Bukkit vs. BungeeCord

 Some commands have identical or nearly-identical functionality between the Bukkit and BungeeCord plugins.
 While running the commands from a console session will not require differentiation, an in-game player will require that:
-- `/ipc <command>` will run the command on the Bukkit server that the player is currently playing on.
+- `/ipc <command>` will run the command on the Bukkit server that the player is currently connected to.
 - `/ipcb <command>` will run the command on the BungeeCord proxy.

 Additionally, the permissions for the commands differ in the same way.
 Bukkit's permission nodes will be `bungeeipc.command.ipc[.<node>]`, whereas BungeeCord will use `bungeeipc.command.ipcb[.<node>]`.